COMP3350/Group-11-Little-Chef/README.md

 - Wen’s activity log
 - Design Decisions and Rationale

+### Big Picture Overview
+Currently our app allows a user to hold a list of thier recipes with included ingredients and instruction set.
+A user will also be also to adjust the measurements of each ingredient by how many servings they wish to make, up to 7 servings.
+The app also allows the user to time their meals so they can get a time for how long each meal will take to make in the future.
+Once the meal is made a user can then rate the meal so they can reference this information in the future.

 ### Overview of the features

 1. See a list of all recipes